aequchain/aequchain.github.io/EQUIFREE CALCULATOR OF ECONOMIC EFFICIENC.md

 │  └─ "Environmental volunteer projects"
 │
 └─ System Insights
-   ├─ "Your economic impact this month"
+   ├─ "Your economic aefect this month"
    ├─ "How the system is growing"
    ├─ "Success stories from the community"
    └─ "Upcoming votes and decisions"